treyhamilton/treyhamilton/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=treyhamilton)

-I am currently a Software Engineer for IBM.
-I love engineering some of the greatest solutions to some of the worlds most challenging and difficult problems!
+This may be outdated, probs is.
+Give me some time and I will update it.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />

 **About Me:**

 - 👨🏻‍💻 I’m currently diving deeper into the field of Data Science;
-- 🚀 I’m currently obtaining my Masters of Science in Data Science at UVA;
+- 🚀 I have my Masters of Science in Data Science at UVA;
 - 💬 Lets talk Data Science and AI.
 Feel free to message me;
 - 📫 How to reach me: treydavid32@gmail.com;
 - 📝 [Resume](https://www.linkedin.com/in/trey-hamilton-767835103/overlay/1635488219966/single-media-viewer/).